lxqt/lxqt.github.io/_posts/2025-11-05-lxqt-themes-2.3.0.md

 Main changes:

  * Reduced margins for taskbar buttons in the Light theme.
- * Reduced margins/padding for taskbar groups in the Arch-Colors theme.
+ * Reduced margins/padding for taskbar groups.
  * Refactored the Leech and Clearlooks themes.
  * Fixed calendar widget in the Graphite theme.